Green finance in real estate: UBM Development focuses on ESG and timber construction

 Christoph Rainer summarizes: "Our partnership with RBI continues.
 More and more of our real estate developments are qualifying for green loans.
 We also want to be pioneers in this area and are in active contact with our banks.
 If we think it through together, experience has shown that initial ideas and suggestions quickly become tangible and successful calculation models for an even greener future."

-Make your sustainable transition happen
+Make sustainable finance solutions happen

 Related News